 Alteko was awarded the contract for installing the ore mining-and-transport complex at Muruntau mine.
 Novokramatorsk Machinery Plant provided the spare parts and components for the conveyor complex.

+Zarafshan Construction Administration (ZCA) was contracted to perform civil construction works for the mine.
 Metso was awarded the contract to provide Nordberg LT160 crusher for the mine.
 It also provided two MP1000 cone crushers, screens and VSI impact crushers as part of the contract.